jwra/LogToSheet/README.md

 ```
 Output the logs to the sheet by calling `flush`. `flush` will attempt to create
 the output sheet if it does not already exist. `flush` is also automatically
-invoked when more than 500 entries have been queued.
+invoked when more than the configured `maxBuffer` value (default 500) entries have been queued.
 ```
 log.flush();
 ```